armatrix/book/src/reference/cli/cast/send.md

           EIP-7702 authorization list.

           Can be either a hex-encoded signed authorization or an address.

+      --access-list [<ACCESS_LIST>]
+          EIP-2930 access list.

+          Accepts either a JSON-encoded access list or an empty value to create the access list via an RPC call to `eth_createAccessList`.
+To retrieve only the access list portion, use the `cast access-list` command.

       --path <BLOB_DATA_PATH>
           The path of blob data to be sent